ra2302/ra2302.github.io/_posts/2024-11-02-ImageExfil-PMAT.md

 ---

 ## Intro
 So with my time being completely MIA and being lazy, I just want to mention that I was learning Malware Analysis and I have gained somewhat of a foothold in the same.
 This blog is just to highlight the same and share the first report that I wrote for a binary.
 Albeit it was a sample binary which is a part of the Practical Malware Analysis course from TCM Security.
-I still feel that it is a beginning to something wel, as I really really enjoyed my time working on the same and learning Malware analysis from scratch.
+I still feel that it is a beginning to something interesting, as I really really enjoyed my time working on the same and learning Malware analysis from scratch.

 ### Bonus Binary from PMAT Labs